turtlecoin/turtlecoin-docs/docs/guides/mining/Mining-with-SBC.md

+---
-# How to Mine TurtleCoin with an SBC
+title: Mining with a SBC
+---

-The following guide will show you how to compile a CPU miner (xmrig) for SBCs like the Raspberry Pi.
+The following guide will show you how to compile a CPU miner (XMRig) for SBCs like the Raspberry Pi.

-If you're using a rpi3 or rpi3b+, check out [this guide](Optimizing-RPi-TurtleCoin-Mining) for a more optimized setup.
+If you're using a RPi3 or RPi3B+, check out [this guide](Optimizing-RPi-TurtleCoin-Mining) for a more optimized setup.

-What are the benefits of compiling xmrig from scratch?
+What are the benefits of compiling XMRig from scratch?
-  - You'll have the most up-to-date version of xmrig
+  - You'll have the most up-to-date version of XMRig
-  - You can optimize xmrig for specific SBCs (improves hash rate)
+  - You can optimize XMRig for specific SBCs (improves hash rate)
-  - You can compile xmrig with different releases of GCC (may improve hash rate)
+  - You can compile XMRig with different releases of GCC (may improve hash rate)
-  - It's possible to disable certain features of xmrig ([more info](https://github.com/xmrig/xmrig/wiki/Ubuntu-Build#additional-cmake-options))
+  - It's possible to disable certain features of XMRig ([more info](https://github.com/xmrig/xmrig/wiki/Ubuntu-Build#additional-cmake-options))

 ## Setup